-Primary Demonstrates an understanding of how their own personal/cultural history and attitudes and biases affect their dinical work.
-NA Demonstrates an understanding of how their dients' personal/cultural histories and intersectional identities impact counseling.
+Primary Demonstrates an understanding of how their own personal/cultural history and attitudes and biases affect their clinical work.
+NA Demonstrates an understanding of how their clients' personal/cultural histories and intersectional identities impact counseling.
 NA Demonstrates an understanding of how the social, historical and cultural context in which counseling occurs impacts clients and counseling.
 NA Demonstrates knowledge of current theory and evidence based practice related to addressing diversity in counseling.
 NA Demonstrates the ability to apply a framework for working effectively with areas of individual and cultural diversity not previously encountered.
 NA Demonstrates the ability to work effectively with individuals whose diversity variables create conflict with their own.
 NA Independently applies the knowledge, awareness, and skills described above to address any skill deficits and effectively work with diverse clients.
-NA Supervision Demonstrates an understanding of how their own personal/cultural history, attitudes and biases may impact their work with their supervisee.
-NA Demonstrates an understanding of how their supervisee's personal/cultural history and intersectional identities may impact supervision and the supervisee's dinical work.
-NA NA NA and intersectional identities may impact supervision and the supervisee's dinical work.
-Demonstrates an understanding of how the social, historical and cultural context in and intersectional identities may impact supervision and the supervisee's clinical work.
-Demonstrates an understanding of how the social, historical and cultural context in which supervision occurs may impact supervision.
-Demonstrates knowledge of current theory and evidence based practice related to NA and intersectional identities may impact supervision and the supervisee's clinical work.
-Demonstrates an understanding of how the social, historical and cultural context in which supervision occurs may impact supervision.
-Demonstrates knowledge of current theory and evidence based practice related to addressing diversity in supervision.
-Demonstrates the ability to integrate awareness of self and context, and knowledge of NA NA
+NA Secondary Demonstrates an understanding of how their own personal/cultural history and attitudes and biases affect their clinical work.
+NA Demonstrates an understanding of how their clients' personal/cultural histories and intersectional identities impact counseling.
+NA Demonstrates an understanding of how the social, historical and cultural context in which counseling occurs impacts clients and counseling.
+NA Demonstrates knowledge of current theory and evidence based practice related to addressing diversity in counseling.
+NA Demonstrates the ability to apply a framework for working effectively with areas of individual and cultural diversity not previously encountered.
+NA Demonstrates the ability to work effectively with individuals whose diversity variables create conflict with their own.
+NA